NetworkBlockDevice/nbd/doc/proto.md

 S: 32 bits, reply type (e.g., `NBD_REP_ACK` for successful completion, or `NBD_REP_ERR_UNSUP` to mark use of an option not known by this server
 S: 32 bits, length of the reply.
-This may be zero for some replies, in which case the next field is not sent
+This MAY be zero for some replies, in which case the next field is not sent
 S: any data as required by the reply (e.g., an export name in the case of `NBD_REP_SERVER`)